ARCCA/intro-mpi/_episodes/05-advanced.md

 ~~~
 {: .language-python}

-Useful where collective calls do not naturally fit in code or overhead of collective calls outweigh benefits (e.g. small
+Useful where collective calls do not naturally fit in code or overhead of
-I/O)
+collective calls outweigh benefits (e.g. small I/O).
+You can find an
+example in [mpiio.independent.py]({{ site.baseurl }}/files/example5/mpiio.independent.py) and its corresponding [mpiio.independent-slurm.sh]({{ site.baseurl }}/files/example5/mpiio.independent-slurm.sh).

 ### Collective non-contiguous I/O